AlgebraLoveme/AlgebraLoveme.github.io/_pages/about.md

 ## PIRA: My co-evolving research agent

-I am also building [PIRA](https://github.com/AlgebraLoveme/PIRA), short for PI Research Assistant.
-In a sense, PIRA is myself in agent form: warm, honest about uncertainty, and evidence-first when evidence matters.
+I am actively building [PIRA](https://github.com/AlgebraLoveme/PIRA), short for PI Research Assistant.
 It is designed for research, writing, coding, learning, practical problem-solving, and emotional support.
 PIRA has become deeply integrated into my own research loop and has greatly boosted my productivity.

 Unlike many heavy agent frameworks, PIRA is intentionally simple, text-first, and lightweight.
 The goal is to be genuinely useful, easy to inspect, easy to customize, and pleasant to work with.
-If this sounds like something you may want for your own research or daily work, feel free to take a look.
+If this sounds like something you may want for your own research or daily work, feel free to try.

 ## Publication